Do You Need Wildfire Insurance

 If your personal belongings get destroyed in a wildfire, personal property insurance can cover the expense of replacing or fixing them.
 Properties like electronics, clothes, appliances, and furniture can be covered by this coverage.
 Before you choose personal property coverage limits, ensure you have enough coverage limits.

-Even if your home isn’t destroyed by wildfire, smoke damage may require the replacement of numerous belongings.
+Even if your home isn’t completely destroyed by wildfire, smoke damage may require the replacement of numerous belongings.
 The personal property coverage amount under a HO-3 home insurance policy is equal to half of the total dwelling limit.
 Setting plans for your personal property in an endorsement if you have valuables that need higher coverage limits.

 Loss-of-use coverage